 What conditions do I need to meet?

 Public pension consists of income pension, premium pension and in certain cases guarantee pension.
-Everyone who has worked and lived in Sweden receives the public pension which as a rule is based on your pensionable income.
+Everyone who has worked and lived in Sweden receives the public pension.
+The income pension and premium is based on your pensionable income.
 This pensionable income is calculated on the income you have paid tax on, such as salary, unemployment benefits and parental allowance.

 Everyone born in 1938 or later has the right to income and premium pension provided that they have had pensionable income.
 If you were born before 1938, you instead receive supplementary pension based on your best 15 income years.
 If you were born between 1938 and 1953, you receive both income pension and premium pension and supplementary pension.

 If you have had a small pensionable income, you can receive guarantee pension, financed by the state, as an addition to the income pension.
 The guarantee pension is an Article 58-benefit when you also have been working/living in other EU/EEA-countries.
 If you were born in 1938 or later, you must have turned 65 to receive guarantee pension.
 In the calculation of your guarantee pension, the time of residence and the size of the income-based pension are taken into account.
 You should have lived in Sweden for at least 40 years from the year you turned 16 until you turned 64 to receive full guarantee pension (40/40).
 If you have lived in Sweden for a shorter time, the guarantee pension is reduced by 1/40 for every missing year.
 If you also have insurance periods in other EU/EEA-countries, those periods are taken into account when calculating the guarantee pension.
 To be entitled to guarantee pension, you must have been resident in Sweden for at least 3 years.
 For those born before 1938, other rules apply.
-You can have the right to guarantee pension, for example if you were entitled to national old-age pension or pension supplement under the old system.
+You can have the right to guarantee pension, for example if you were entitled to national old-age pension or pension supplement under the old system before 2003.

-There is no fixed retirement age, it is flexible.
-You can take out your retirement pension from 61 years of age at the earliest and there is no upper age limit.
-You have the right to work until you are 67, but you can also work for longer if you and your employer agree on this and continue to earn pension rights have no upper age limit.
+There is no fixed retirement age in Sweden.
+You can apply for your income pension from the month you become 62 years of age at the earliest and there is no upper age limit.
+You have the right to work until you are 68, but you can also work for longer if you and your employer agree on this.
+Your right to earn pension rights have no upper age limit.
 The guarantee pension is granted from the month you become 65 years of age.

 Approximately 90% of Sweden's employees receive an occupational pension through their employer.
 The majority of them fall under one of the four main occupational pension agreements.
 If you have worked in different areas, you may have several occupational pensions.
 In the majority of agreements, you have the right to receive this from the age of 65.
-In some agreements however, you can receive the pension earlier but it will then be significantly lower than if you wait until the retirement age of 65 years.
+In some agreements however, you can receive the pension earlier but it will then be significantly lower .
 As a self-employed person, student or unemployed person, you receive no occupational pension.